What is a Letter of Authority (LOA)?

 Before we receive your LOA

-The best place to start is by sending us a copy of your last commercial electricity bill, (along with half hourly data if you have an HH meter), your last gas bill (if your business uses gas), and your last water bill (if you spend more than £3,000 per year on water).
+The best place to start is by sending us a copy of your most recent commercial electricity bill, (along with half hourly data if you have an HH meter), your most recent gas bill (if your business uses gas), and your most recent water bill (if you spend more than £3,000 per year on water).

 This gives us important information including the business name your current supplier knows you as and meter identification numbers.
 If your business has had a name change, or you’ve just moved into new premises, we’ll need to know that information too.
 We also need to know the name of the person authorised to sign contracts.